What is culture?

 - Additive Colour Mixing (Light)

 This happens when different coloured lights combine.
 The primary colours of light are red, green, and blue (RGB).
 When you mix these colours in equal amounts, you get white light.
-This is how digital screens like TVs, phones, and computers work—by combining red, green, and blue light at different intensities
+This is how digital screens like TV, phones, and computers work—by combining red, green, and blue light at different intensities

 Example: When you look at a white screen on your phone, it’s not actually “white” light coming from the phone; it’s a mix of red, green, and blue light blending.